 I don’t know about you, but I love to visit college towns.
 They are perpetually injected with youth and the funky vibe that comes from college coeds.
 And as all things “vintage” become trendier, college towns are really turning into hotbeds of places to thrift for cool, unusual, or wonderfully seasoned secondhand pieces.
-So, revisiting Knoxville, Tennessee moved to the top of my junkin’ journey list!
-Home to University of Tennessee’s main campus, it’s a fun mountain town that boasts a LOT of thrifting and antiques-shopping options.
+So, revisiting Knoxville, TN moved to the top of my junkin’ journey list!

 I ended my weekend with a carload of goodies and a text message apology to Jon for everything I was bringing home.
 But, where, oh where, did I go?

-I swear, I can practically sniff out an architectural salvage shop wherever I journey to- like a moth to a flame, I am drawn to these wonderland places!
+I swear, I can practically sniff out an architectural salvage shop wherever I journey to.
+Like a moth to a flame, I am drawn to these wonderland places!
 And Architectural Antics is really, truly a fantastical store.
-My favorite section is the outdoor yard, of sorts, which holds any number of treasures- wrought iron patio sets, vintage gymnasium lockers, candy-colored pedestal sinks, you name it.

 Four Seasons is located in a strip of several antiques shops, so if you hit it, the others are just down the sidewalk a few steps.
 I love this shop for its eclectic collection of…well…everything!
-There’s a great selection of vintage apparel…plus primitive kitchen pieces…plus mid-century kitsch…plus things that you once had in your bedroom many moons ago.

 Ladies of Charity Thrift Store